bmlt-enabled/fetch-jft/fetch-jft-plugin/readme.txt

 Contributors: pjaudiomv
-Tags: jft, just for today, narcotics anonymous, na
+Tags: jft, just for today, narcotics anonymous, na Tested up to: 4.9.5
+Stable tag: 1.1.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

 Fetch JFT is a plugin that pulls the Just For Today from jftna.org and puts it on your page or post.
+Use the widget Fetch JFT to add to your sidebar or footer.